All Collections

 Once you specified how you wish to search, you then enter the information into the Value dropdown.
 The below example searches for a vendor using an email address provided from a Gmail trigger.

-If the vendor is found, all fields from the vendor are available for use in later actions.
+If the vendor is found, all Method fields from the vendor are available for use in later actions.

 Did this answer your question?